Pedro-Filipe/DT_CMR_short_axis_conv_net/README.md

 *Figure 2: Input and output of the segment.py script.
 Each colour represents a different class as shown in figure 1.*

+We are confident the U-Net will work with data from other centers provided a similar protocol is used: resolution, field strength and a STEAM based sequence.
+Although untested, we do not expect good results from a spin-echo based sequence as the image contrast will be quite different, in particular the blood signal in the LV and RV cavity.
+This is likely to “confuse” the network.

 ## Requirements

 - CNN HDF5 file can be downloaded from here: [3] (400 MB).
 - Tensorflow (v1.14), numpy, matplotlib

 Tested in Python 3.6 (anaconda) with macOS Catalina.

 Please feel free to use it and commit any suggestions.
 If used in a publication please reference the following paper: